Why Wouldn’t 'And Just Like That' Let Lisa Todd Wexley Have An Abortion?

 The storyline, which took hold in the penultimate episode of And Just Like That…'s second season, was jarring to watch.
 This was almost an interesting conversation, but L.T.W.'s story zagged where it should've zigged.
 Instead of having the abortion she clearly wanted, L.T.W. had a convenient miscarriage and spent And Just Like That…'s season finale racked with guilt.
 It was an alarming backslide, especially considering Sex and the City's "Woulda, Coulda, Shoulda" episode addressed abortion with much more frank, progressive honesty in 2001 than its modern-day equivalent did in 2023.
 The episode was a disappointing development in an otherwise promising season — a surprisingly retrograde move for a show that's clearly trying to be timely.
 I couldn't help but wonder what was holding And Just Like That…back from reaching its full potential.

 Sex and the City was groundbreaking.
 For all its flaws — including the occasional, tragically of-its-time crimes against trans people, Black people, and bisexual people, to name a few — the original Sex and the City changed the game when it premiered in 1998.
-When its revival premiered on HBO Max (now just Max) in 2021, it tried very, very hard to do the same.
-Sometimes, this was through aggressively socially-aware dialogue, but its most meaningful transformation was the addition of four major cast members who were not white women.
+When its revival premiered in 2021, it tried very, very hard to do the same.
+Sometimes, this was through aggressively socially aware dialogue, but its most meaningful transformation was the addition of four major cast members who were not white women.

-Sex and the City is most memorable for its characters.
-It always had the broad humor, slapstick sexual scenarios, and out-of-control puns that we see echoes of in And Just Like That….
-At its core, though, Sex and the City told the heartrending, emotionally grounded stories of four women navigating sexual liberation and desire in rapidly-changing times.
-It's what makes the show endlessly rewatchable.
-Together, Carrie (Sarah Jessica Parker), Charlotte (Kirstin Davis), Samantha (Kim Catrall), and Miranda (Cynthia Nixon) learned about anal sex, sex toys, sexually fluid relationships, and so, so, so much more.
-They talked about men, but also about their breast cancer, their infertility, and their abortions.
-They didn't always have to agree.
-In fact, these four women were always deeply, rivetingly messy.

 AdvertisementADVERTISEMENT